 4.1 All complaints must be acknowledged within 24 hours of receipt.

-4.2 Where an acknowledgement is made telephonically it will be followed up with a written response either by SMS or email.
+4.2 Where an acknowledgment is made telephonically it will be followed up with a written response either by SMS or email.

-4.3 A complaint reference number will be despatched to the complainant on acknowledgement of the complaint.
+4.3 A complaint reference number will be dispatched to the complainant on the acknowledgment of the complaint.

 4.4 The details of the person allocated to the complaint will be despatched to the complainant within 48 hours from receipt.

-5.1 The investigation will be driven by analysing the root cause of the complaint to enable the complaint to be appropriately dealt with and to avoid, if possible, its reoccurrence.
+5.1 The investigation will be driven by analyzing the root cause of the complaint to enable the complaint to be appropriately dealt with and to avoid, if possible, its reoccurrence.

 5.2 This may require that both internal and external key facts are identified and clarified.